 In this page, we describe the resources Bryn Mawr College is using to support your online teaching.
-If you have questions on what may be the best platforms to support your goals, you can schedule a consultation with the Educational and Scholarly Technology team or attend office hours.
+If you have questions on what may be the best platforms to support your goals, you can schedule a consultation with the Educational and Scholarly Technology team.

 OneDrive is Office 365’s cloud storage platform, providing a place in the cloud where you can store, share, and sync your work files.
 OneDrive allows you to work collaboratively with colleagues on Office documents and to sync them to Office apps on your computer.
 OneDrive provides a great option for student online file sharing and collaborative work.